 In the years before the Risorgimento, the Camorra was generally accepted, even at times being hired by groups to rally the poor of the city and help overthrow the king.
 Police also knew that the city’s poor would listen to them, so they usually worked with them to maintain order.
 But of course, everything changed post-unification, the government made mass efforts to suppress and kick them out.

 In 1911, the Camorra finally took the stand in one of the first major trials.
-It was for the murder of police spies Cuocolo, in the end it lead to imprisonment of 27 leaders of the society and was a major hit.
+It was for the murder of police spies Cuocolo, in the end, it led to the imprisonment of 27 leaders of the society and was a major hit.

 Since this early history, the organization has continued to grow and transform.
 In the 1970s under Raffaele Cutolo, the various groups of the Camorra, which had previously acted separately, became organized as the “NCO”.